 - Support: Relates to the relative cost-effectivness of the short-term supportability of the environment.

 - Maintenance: Relates to the relative cost-effectiveness of long-term maintenance costs.

-Delivery: Tests that relate to the overall delivery the system/end product like uptime, response times, SLAs, maximum concurrent sessions, etc.
+Delivery: Probes that relate to the overall delivery the system/end product like uptime, response times, SLAs, maximum concurrent sessions, etc.

 - Architecture: Relates to the robustness/stability of the overall design and setup of the environment.

 - Support: Relates to the robustness/stability of the environment and its impact on short-term supportability/management of the environment.

 - Maintenance: Relates to the robustness/stability of the environment and its impact on long-term maintenance costs.

 Say we have a probe which ensures our MySQL security patches are up-to-date.
 These could be the example weightings.

 We generally try to avoid “double counting” on probe weightings (i.e. one could argue that security patching also has an impact on delivery and/or cost, but it is primarily a security issue) unless the issue is so severe that it warrants doing so to raise it to the top of our list.
 Likewise, when the impact is spread evenly across sub-categories, we try to just split the weight evenly between them.